Tight mesh This “tight mesh of body, speech, and mind” … (Longchenpa)

 That scary feeling is a bridge.
 Stop there, breathe, look around…Nothing.

 Surrendering to death, just for a moment, means you are no longer a slave to your programming.
 This sudden death is the death of blind belief in self-effort for self-benefit—not a rejection of effort in practical matters but in this core matter that has no chores, no obligations; this impractical, non-functional, useless, pointless core freedom that contributes nothing to society or corporation or organization or family—or self.

 “I’ve lost it”

 If you've "benefited" from this insight you might later find yourself, in discomfort, trying to remember what led you to it, as if what led you to it was an idea, a phrase, something conceptual.
 You won't rediscover it that way because it's non-conceptual.
-But you will rediscover it—you have rediscovered it—because the discomfort itself is the physical reminder of both the problem and the solution.
-Celebrate discomfort!
+But you will rediscover it—you have rediscovered it—because the discomfort itself is the physical reminder of both the problem and the instantaneous (omnipresent) solution that contains it.

 Nothing original or strange, just the obvious: